ACSchil/myRetail/README.md

     - Example response: `{"id":13860428,"name":"The Big Lebowski (Blu-ray) (Widescreen)","current_price":{"value": 13.49,"currency_code":"USD"}}`
 - Performs an HTTP `GET` to retrieve the product name from an external API.
 (For this exercise the data will come from `redsky.target.com`, but let’s just pretend this is an internal resource hosted by myRetail)
     - Example: `http://redsky.target.com/v2/pdp/tcin/13860428?excludes=taxonomy,price,promotion,bulk_ship,rating_and_review_reviews,rating_and_review_statistics,question_answer_statistics`
-- Reads pricing information from a NoSQL data store and combines it with the product id and name from the HTTP request into a single response.
+- Reads pricing information from a NoSQL data store and combines it with the product ID and name from the HTTP request into a single response.
 - **BONUS:** Accepts an HTTP `PUT` request at the same path (`/products/{id}`), containing a JSON request body similar to the `GET` response, and updates the product’s price in the data store.

 ## Building

 The application targets Java 8.
-Installing JDK 8 is a prerequisite to building
+Installing JDK 8 is a prerequisite to building.

 From the project root, run